War Stories 8

 crewmembers actually thought about making the world a better place by

-tossing the crewchief out the cargo door and letting him chatty mouth fall
+tossing the crew chief out the cargo door and letting his chatty mouth fall

 1500 feet into the jungle.

-crewchief.
-Turns out, in our absence, Deros the dog had knocked over the cup
+crew chief.
+Turns out, in our absence, Deros, the dog had knocked over the

 By Larry Hatch (Gray Ghost)

-Medical Battalion, Air Ambulance Platoon in November of that year.
+Division (AM), 15th Medical Battalion, Air Ambulance Platoon in November of

-gathering of veterans and patriots at the Montgomery Aviation (FBO) Grissom
+10th annual gathering of veterans and patriots at the Montgomery Aviation

-ten Medevac crewmembers and seven family members to
+special weekend for ten Medevac crewmembers and seven family members to

 “Old Reliable” at LZ Uplift in 1967

-accepted the challenge and John sent a nose cover to my home in Olympia,
+Vietnam.
+I gladly accepted the challenge, and John sent a nose cover to my

-painting of Donald Duck being placed back on “Old Reliable”
+my recreated painting of Donald Duck being placed back on “Old Reliable.”